Our Earth's Future, An Online Course on the Science of Climate Change

 Guest speakers include Museum Curator Edmond Mathez and Assistant Curator Jenny Newell as well as other well-known experts including Michela Biasutti, Mark Chandler, and Gavin Schmidt.
 The course is led by Debra Tillinger, physics professor at Marymount Manhattan College, whose work includes research in ocean and climate physics, as well as service as a public educator in climate and Earth science across venues throughout New York City including the annual Mermaid Lagoon in Brooklyn, now in its fifth year.

-This eight-week course includes access to online lectures, resources, and online discussions with classmates and instructors and requires a commitment of one to two hours each week.
+This ten-week course includes access to online lectures, resources, and online discussions with classmates and instructors and requires a commitment of one to two hours each week.

 This project was made possible in part by the Institute of Museum and Library Services under grant number MA-10-13-0200-13.

 Explore the Museum’s celebrated dioramas during an after-hours painting workshop in the Akeley Hall of African Mammals.